Participants & families

 Your SIL Quote will be submitted to the National Disability Insurance Agency (NDIA) with a series of other important documents that support your SIL Quote, which is called a SIL Quote Pack.
 There will be one SIL Quote Pack per household.
 Your SIL Quote Pack will include:

-- Your SIL Quote, which will be submitted to the NDIA by Life Without Barriers with SIL Quotes for every other person living in your house
+- Your SIL Quote, which Life Without Barriers will submit to the NDIA with SIL Quotes for every other person living in your house

 - A Roster of Care for the house that you live in, which will be created by Life Without Barriers